Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 2: Sample complexity of -distance based learning

 Our goal here is to determine the maximum eigenvalue of the inverse FIM with respect to $\vb*{\lambda}$.

-To this end, we first compute the FIM with respect to the full parameter set $(\lambda_{0},\lambda_{1},\cdots,\lambda_{4^{n}-1})$, from which the FIM corresponding to $\vb*{\lambda}$ can be readily obtained.
+Although \(\lambda_0\) is fixed by normalization, it is convenient to introduce the following auxiliary full information matrix \(\mathbf{F}_0\).
+We first compute the FIM with respect to the full parameter set $(\lambda_{0},\lambda_{1},\cdots,\lambda_{4^{n}-1})$, from which the FIM corresponding to $\vb*{\lambda}$ can be readily obtained.
 The FIM associated with this parameterization, which we denote by $\mathbf{F}_{0}$, is defined according to Eq.~\eqref{eq:defFIM} and admits the decomposition

 Here, $\mathbf{U} \in \mathbb{R}^{4^{n} \times 4^{n}}$ and $\mathbf{D} \in \mathbb{R}^{4^{n} \times 4^{n}}$ are given elementwise by